 Reaction channels are the best example I have of creators attempting to get away with blatant copyright violations by claiming fair use.
 Fair use is a US law that allows for some exceptions when using other people’s content for purposes such as criticism, news reporting, teaching, and research.

 We’ll dive more into fair use later in this post.
 For now, you need to understand the following.

-- The focus of the video needs to be on you and your commentary, not the copyrighted material.
+- The video’s focus needs to be on you and your commentary, not the copyrighted material.

 - You should always be on the screen.